What Your Insurance Covers for Hip or Knee Replacement

 Medico’s Medicare Supplement plans don’t include a pre-existing condition waiting period, and prior medical conditions are covered as soon as your policy is effective.
 They provide the freedom to choose any doctor or hospital that accepts Medicare, so you don’t need to worry about finding network providers or getting referrals to see joint replacement specialists.
 The plans are also guaranteed renewable for life, so your coverage will never be canceled, even if your health changes.

-If you already have a Short-Term Recovery Care insurance plan, it may help cover your hip replacement or knee replacement surgery if it’s a result of an unexpected accident or injury.
+If you already have a Short-Term Care insurance plan, it may help cover up to 360 days of extended care in a nursing home, assisted living facility, or in-home health care after your hip replacement or knee replacement surgery.
 Keep in mind, this type of policy won’t cover a pre-existing condition, so it wouldn’t make sense to purchase a plan if you already have a joint replacement surgery scheduled.

 No matter what type of insurance you have or may be looking to buy, keep in mind that coverage depends on your state of residence and your individual circumstances.